Criminal Investigation Division

 You may contact the C.I.D. in the office at (573) 686-8666

-Detective Josh Stewart joined the department in March of 2009.
+Lieutenant Josh Stewart joined the department in March of 2009.
 Stewart graduated the 2007 Missouri Sheriff’s Association 640 hour Training Academy as Valedictorian of his class and holds a Class A POST certification.
 Upon obtaining his certification he began work as a Reserve Deputy with the Butler County Sheriff’s Department and was hired as a Full Time Road Deputy in 2008.
-Officer Stewart is a Type III BAC Operator, an ALERRT Rapid Response to Active Shooter Instructor and is certified through the Missouri State Highway Patrol in Hazardous Waste and Emergency Response for Methamphetamine Labs.
-In December of 2013, Detective Stewart was presented and Award of Valor and inducted into the American Police Hall of Fame for a June 9th, 2013 incident in which he and Corporal Joe Ward rescued two struggling swimmers from Black River.
-Stewart was also awarded the department’s Officer of the Year Award for 2013.
+Lieutenant Stewart is a Type III BAC Operator, an ALERRT Rapid Response to Active Shooter Instructor and is certified through the Missouri State Highway Patrol in Hazardous Waste and Emergency Response for Methamphetamine Labs.
+In December of 2013, Lieutenant Stewart was presented an Award of Valor and inducted into the American Police Hall of Fame for a June 9th, 2013 incident in which he and Sergeant Joe Ward rescued two struggling swimmers from Black River.
+Stewart was also awarded the department’s Officer of the Year Award in 2013 and in 2015.
 In March of 2014, Stewart was appointed Evidence Technician for the department.
 Stewart worked in this capacity until being promoted to Detective in June of 2015.
+Stewart was promoted to the rank of Lieutenant in July 2016.
+He currently supervises the other detectives and oversees the daily operations of the Criminal Investigations Division.

 Detective Colvin started in law enforcement as a Military Police Officer at Fort Bragg North Carolina, in the winter of 2003.
 After returning home, Det.
 Colvin was able to become a Civilian Peace Officer and started a full time law enforcement career with the Butler County Sheriff’s Office in 2006.
 Det.
 Colvin started with the Poplar Bluff Police Department in March of 2008 as a Patrolman.
 In May of 2010, Det.
 Colvin was promoted to Detective and is currently assigned as a General Crimes Investigator.
 Det.
 Colvin continues to serve in the U.S. Army Reserves and is currently assigned as a Special Agent for the U.S. Army Criminal Investigation Command.
 In 2011, Det.
 Colvin was deployed in support of Operation Enduring Freedom and was assigned as a Special Agent at the FOB Shank CID Office in